 push-to-privatewhen it receives a payload from any branch except

-In the Trigger editor > Pipeline Input field, make sure that the Pipeline Reference Branch field references the new branch:
+In the trigger editor's Pipeline Input field, make sure that the Pipeline Reference Branch field references the new branch.

 Set default Git connector for Git Experience